DataDog/libdatadog/docs/RFCs/0002-crashtracker-user-visable-log.md

 - **Debug information (e.g. "names")**
   Human readable debug information representing the location of the stack frame in the high-level code.
   Note that this is a best effort collection: for optimized code, it may be difficult to associate a given instruction back to file, line and column.
-  Also note that a given stack frame may have more than one associated name, e.g. if function inlining has occurred.
   - `column`:
     The column number in the given file where the symbol was defined.
   - `file`: